clinical-meteor/hl7-fhir-data-infrastructure/README.md

 meteor run --extra-packages clinical:hl7-fhir-data-infrastructure
 ```

+#### Rule of Hooks Error

+IMPORTANT:  The React components in this package are not pure functional components.
+They strive to be.
+Some of them look like they are.
+But they are not.

+This is because this is an ATMOSPHERE package, not an NPM package.
+Unlike NPM packages, the Meteor build tool transpiles React functional components found in Atmosphere packages into a React object component, as part of the Atmosphere package architecture.
+It's technical debt from years ago.

+What this means in practical terms, is that you:

+  - cannot use `useEffect` or `useState` hooks in React components in this library
+  - have to use `Session` variables and `useTracker` to manage state instead

+**Refactor Path**
+It's recommended that pure React components in this library be refactored into an NPM library, such as the [fhir-starter](https://github.com/clinical-meteor/fhir-starter) package

 #### Dependencies

 This Atmosphere package requires the following dependencies added to your `packages.json` file in the parent application project.